A look at Microsoft Ignite 2020 and all the key updates to Microsoft Teams that will improve and humanise the online experience.

 Delve deeper into Teams at ConnectIT LIVE

-ConnectIT LIVE 2.0 will take place online from 03-05 November, bringing you content from industry-leading technologists.
-Sign up to one of the dedicated webinars on Microsoft Teams.
+ConnectIT LIVE 2.0 took place online between 03-05 November 2020 and bought together industry-leading technologists.
+We had two dedicated webinars on Microsoft Teams.

 By Katherine Murphy, content enthusiast